Integrating Image Data with OpenAI API

 Python for Data Science Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-So let's now rebuild this continuing from where we left off in the previous lesson.
-Lesson 14.
-We're sending image data to Flask and returning temp URL.
+So let's now rebuild this, continuing from where we left off in the previous lesson—Lesson 14.
+We're sending image data to Flask and returning a temp URL.

 We're actually doing a lot more than that.
-We're sending image data to OpenAI, sending prompt an image to OpenAI API and getting answer and get AI answer.
-In this lesson we'll send our uploaded image data to Flask, which will make a temp file URL, which we did before in the previous lesson.
+We're sending image data to OpenAI—sending a prompt and image to the OpenAI API and getting an answer.
+In this lesson, we'll send our uploaded image data to Flask, which will make a temp file URL, which we did before in the previous lesson.

-We're going to load in and encode that image, temp image, which we did, and send the image with text prompt to the OpenAI API.
-This is the new stuff, sending the image to the OpenAI API along with a prompt.
-We have to send two things to the OpenAI API, a text prompt and the image itself.
+We're going to load in and encode that image—temp image, which we did—and send the image with a text prompt to the OpenAI API.
+This is the new stuff: sending the image to the OpenAI API along with a prompt.
+We have to send two things to the OpenAI API: a text prompt and the image itself.

 To achieve all this, we need a lot more server code.
 The JS changes are few.
 The HTML is unchanged.

 We have to get the tags for displaying the meal info.
 That would be meal name, meal description, total calories.
-Then we need to update the second then in our fetch then then triple play to output the AI's response, which will be JSON, a parsed object with three properties.
+Then we need to update the second then in our fetch-then triple play to output the AI's response, which will be JSON—a parsed object with three properties.

 02 becomes 03.
 In Meal Analyzer 03 JS, we're going to get the P tags for the description and calories info.
 We already have the meal name.